GLOBAL MARKETS-Dollar falls against the yen; bond yields decline

 that China's growth is slowing, also hit the price of oil.
 Brent

-crude fell to around $103 a barrel after rising $3 in the past
+crude dipped below $103 a barrel after rising $3 in the past two

 China and the United States are the world's two largest oil